Taxes

 Check out the Working Families Tax Credit Coalition, led by the Washington Budget and Policy Center.
 The coalition also offers fantastic outreach materials, available in 15 languages.

 The Earned Income Tax Credit (EITC) helps low- to moderate-income workers and families get a tax break.
 If you qualify, you can use the credit to reduce the taxes you owe – and maybe increase your refund.
-The credit for tax year 2022 is up to $6,935 per family!
-Learn more and check to see if you might qualify.
+Help spread the word to ensure more individuals and families receive this important tax credit!

 The Internal Revenue Service's Volunteer Income Tax Assistance (VITA) and Tax Counseling for the Elderly (TCE) programs offer free basic tax return preparation to qualified individuals.
 While the IRS manages the VITA and TCE programs, the VITA/TCE sites are operated by IRS partners and staffed by volunteers who want to make a difference in their communities.
 The IRS-certified volunteers who provide tax counseling are often retired individuals associated with non-profit organizations that receive grants from the IRS.
 Use this helpful locator tool to find free basic tax return preparation near you!